-This report has been prepared by Whipps Wood Consulting on of behalf of Aevum Limited Property Group for the proposed care precinct development at the Cardinal Freeman Village, Ashfield.
+This report has been prepared by Whipps Wood Consulting on of behalf of Aevum Limited Property Group for the proposed refurbishment and expansion of the Cardinal Freeman Village, Ashfield.

 The purpose of this report is to provide details in relation to the hydraulic services to address the requirements of the Department of Planning as outlined in the Director-General Requirements, Application No MP 08_0245 in addition to a review of the site servicing requirements and strategies.